Play our music game. See if you can find the hidden

 from the kids, grandkids and wife, shut the door, turn the

 and enjoy Shep's stories of his time in the Signal Corps.
-Enjoy!

-Broadcast Story #1:The Army Pass.
+Broadcast Story #1:Code School.
 Originally broadcast

-on WOR, New York, on January 28, 1965, this story deals with
+on WOR, New York, on April 13, 1965, this story talks of

 entire show is broadcast here.

 Originally broadcast on WOR, New York, the day after the